Get notified of page updates

 off

-Some cancers and cancer treatments can affect fertility in women and men.
+Some cancers and cancer treatments can affect fertility.
 These effects may be temporary or permanent.
 This is particularly true for individuals with cancers caused by inherited mutations because they are more likely to be diagnosed at an earlier age, before they have completed their family.

-Both men and women have options for preserving their fertility after a cancer diagnosis.
+People have options for preserving their fertility after a cancer diagnosis.
 National guidelines recommend that, if possible, oncologists speak with young adults with cancer about fertility preservation prior to starting treatment, but research shows that oncologists don’t always present all fertility options to their patients with cancer.
-Therefore it is important for patients to speak with their oncologist about their preferences and plans for having children and ask about their options for fertility preservation prior to beginning any treatment or surgery.
+Therefore it is important for people to speak with their oncologist about their preferences and plans for having children and ask about their options for fertility preservation prior to beginning any treatment or surgery.

 Fertility considerations for women with cancer

-Some cancers and cancer treatments, especially gynecologic surgery and radiation and certain chemotherapies, can affect fertility in women.
+Some cancers and cancer treatments can affect fertility, for example gynecologic surgery, pelvic radiation, certain types of chemotherapy and .
 These effects may be temporary or permanent.

 The following factors may influence the likelihood of chemotherapy affecting fertility: